-Our curriculum provides exciting experience-based integrated educational opportunities for pupils of all backgrounds that allow each child to develop the long-term knowledge and skills needed to reach their full potential, in order to take full advantage of opportunities, responsibilities and experiences of later life.
+Russell Street School's curriculum provides exciting experience-based integrated educational opportunities for children of all backgrounds that allow each child to develop the long term knowledge and skills needed to reach their full potential, in order to take full advantage of opportunities, responsibilities and experiences of later life.

-Pupils will:
+Children will:

-- develop the behaviours learners need to succeed in the world, such as concentration, perseverance, imagination, co-operation, the enjoyment of learning, self-improvement and curiosity. - lead happy, healthy, constructive lives in which they can aspire and experience success.
-Well-being, in terms of both physical and mental health, is essential for effective engagement with school and wider life. - have a holistic set of values that prepares them for life in the modern world in a diverse and ever-changing community. - understand spirituality in themselves and others, develop social skills and understand society, build a firm set of personal morals, and to engage in the community they live in and understand the cultures of others.
+- develop the appropriate subject specific knowledge, skills and understanding as set out in the National Curriculum, so that children can flourish, reach and exceed their potential academically, physically and artistically. - have a holistic set of values that prepares them for life in the modern world in a diverse and ever changing community. - develop the behaviours learners need to succeed in the world, such as concentration, perseverance, imagination, co-operation, the enjoyment of learning, self-improvement and curiosity. - understand spirituality in themselves and others, develop social skills and understand society, build a firm set of personal morals, and to engage in the culture they live in and understand the cultures of others.